Mikeye666/JUCE-Skytrias-tutorials/README.md

 # JUCE-Skytrias-tutorials

-Hey heres all the code of my yt tutorial series for you to download and experiment with :)
+Here is all the code according to my YT Tutorials on each episode.
+However the content of these will only include the "Source" folder that is generated from JUCE itself.
+So in a sense these are more to look at for your own code if you got any problems following the tutorial.